-The AYSO volunteer position of Regional Registrar is intended to be responsible for the annual planning and implementation of player registration.
+The AYSO volunteer position of Regional Registrar is intended to be responsible for the annual planning, implementation of player registration and team building.

-Regional Registrars are expected to perform their duties consistent with the directions as detailed in the training, certification, and continuing education provided by AYSO for this position including:
+The Regional Registrar is expected to perform their duties consistent with the directions as detailed in the training, certification and continuing education provided by AYSO for this position including:

-- Support the AYSO Vision, Mission, National Programs and Regional Commissioner in the promotion and implementation of their duties in both specifics and spirit; - Maintain a Regional database of currently registered players and verify payment of the National Player fee to AYSO; - 3.
-Schedule, plan and coordinate multiple Regional registration events/opportunities; - Maintain a waiting list for players who sign up after teams are balanced and filled; - 5.
-Provide Regional staff with periodic player registration reports as needed; and - Ensure player registration information is only provided to authorized AYSO representatives.
+- 1. Support the AYSO Vision, Mission and National Programs in both specifics and in spirit. - 2.
+Schedule, plan and coordinate multiple Regional registration events/opportunities. - 3.
+Ensure all players are properly registered in the AYSO Regional Management System (RMS) of record, including payment of the Regional and National Player fees. - 4.
+Assist with the placement of players on teams after Team Balancing. - 5.
+Maintain a wait list for players who sign up after teams are balanced and filled.
+Where possible, help move players onto teams. - 6.
+Provide Regional board with periodic player registration reports as needed. - 7.
+Ensure player information is only provided to authorized AYSO representatives.